Tommy Gavin: Biography

 Season 7 is the final season and deals with Janet's fifth pregnancy, and the unlikely reconciliation and friendship between Sheila and Janet.
 When Tommy gives an interview about Jimmy to a news reporter, the reporter asks cheap-shot questions which lead Tommy to go on a rant involving swearing and obscene gestures on national television, leading to Tommy's indefinite suspension.
 Following the interview, Franco considers leaving the firehouse before his own life becomes too tainted.
 After Franco gets into a fight with Needles, he gets into a fight with Tommy.
 Tommy's suspension was later lifted with Sheila's help, as well as Tommy's hockey opponents on the NYPD who have dirt on the reporter.

 Tommy walks his daughter Colleen down the aisle (alongside Teddy) as she marries Black Sean.
 Moments later, Janet and Tommy renew their vows after Tommy promises to quit drinking, smoking, and reluctantly retire from active firefighting and take a safer job in the FDNY.
 A day after the wedding, during one of Tommy's last tours of duty as a New York City Firefighter, the crew responds to a devastating four-alarm fire.
 They initially have a means of escape, but they hear children inside and Tommy attempts to run in after them (with the crew boldly following Tommy's backside).
 After the crew finds the children, they lose their point of extraction and try to find another way up to the roof.
 But after busting open the trapdoor, they find out the exit is sealed by a brick wall.
 Chief Nelson makes the call to evacuate the building, as the crew of Ladder 62 tries hard to find their way out.
-As Tommy goes up to find an escape, Lieutenant Lou Shea, Tommy's best friend, tells Tommy "Just go, we'll be fine, Trust me."
+As Tommy goes up to find an escape, Lieutenant Ken Shea, Tommy's best friend, tells Tommy "Just go, we'll be fine, Trust me."
 Seconds later, an explosion guts the building.